Collins, Manchin say 'aye,' appearing to cement Kavanaugh confirmation

 Collins dismissed claims that Kavanaugh would be a partisan judge, noted he had ruled in favor of parts of ObamaCare and ruled against a Bush-era terror conviction.
 She also said she was assured that Kavanaugh would not overturn Roe v Wade -- the 1973 decision that found a constitutional right to abortion.
 She also rejected concerns by Democrats about his temperament and that he was out of the judicial mainstream.

-Collins made her announcement on the floor of the Senate hours after the chamber voted 51-49 to advance Kavanaugh's nomination to a final vote on Saturday evening.
+Collins, who told Fox News that she made her decision on Thursday evening, officially made her announcement on the floor of the Senate Friday, hours after the chamber voted 51-49 to advance Kavanaugh's nomination to a final vote on Saturday evening.
 Collins was one of four key undecided senators who were closely watched for how they would vote.
 Collins -- along with Sen. Jeff Flake, R-Ariz., and Sen. Joe Manchin, D-W.Va., voted to invoke cloture on the nomination earlier Friday.
 Sen. Lisa Murkowski, R-Alaska, voted "no," in a move suggesting she may vote against Kavanaugh on Saturday.
 Flake had suggested he would vote "yes" for Kavanaugh "unless something big changes."

 With a 51-49 majority in the Senate, Republicans can't afford more than one defection if all Democrats were to vote together, but Manchin's "yes" gives the Republicans a cushion.
 If Collins, Manchin and Flake vote "aye" and Murkowski votes "nay" that would give Kavanaugh 51 votes.
 Sen. Steve Daines, R-Mont., may be absent as he is attending his daughter's wedding on Saturday.
 Were that the case, it would be 50-49, which would be enough to confirm Kavanaugh without a tie-breaking vote needing to be cast by Vice President Mike Pence.